What is a Medical Charter Flight / Aero Medical?

 Medical Staff Onboard

-With a chartered aircraft you can take staff and family with you without incurring extra costs.
+Another benefit with a medical charter flight is that you can take staff and family with you without incurring extra costs.